ashan36/grocery-list/README.md

 2. The app restricts the user from taking certain actions unless they are the owner of a list.
 This is accomplished only on the client side currently.
 If I spent more time working on it, I would implement some additional server side validation of inputs and to also validate the source of requests.

-3. I didn't have the chance to test my frontend on mobile devices, so I'm not sure if a user can comfortably use the interface with a touch screen.

-4. The app communicates with the user pretty heavily using window alerts, which I think isn't great for the user experience, but was done out of expediency.
+3. The app communicates with the user pretty heavily using window alerts, which I think isn't great for the user experience, but was done out of expediency.
 I would like to implement a cleaner way to provide this kind of information to the user.